 - Using cold butter is important.
 In my Savory Curry Cookies, I use cold butter but I take the butter from the fridge 10 minutes before working to make the rubbing easy.
 This is not the case in these cookies.
 You should take the butter from the fridge when you need it.

 - Make sure to get as many circles as you can get when you roll out the dough.
 After you roll out the same dough with the leftovers, you will be activating the gluten.
 So, try to get as many cookies as you can get with 2 rolling.
 Other cookies won’t be as crunchy as the first ones.

-Now let’s talk in detail:
+Now let’s talk in detail about the recipe:

 First mix the flour, sugar and salt in a big bowl.
 Then add cold butter pieces into the flour mixture.
 You can cover the butter with flour mixture to work easily.
 Start to rub the flour and butter with your fingertips.
 The mixture will look like breadcrumbs.

-Finally add in the lightly whisked egg and gently bring the dough together with a spatula.
-Don’t over work with the dough.
+Finally, add in the lightly whisked egg and gently bring the dough together with a spatula.
+Don’t overwork with the dough.